josephdove/netmask/README.md

 ### Prerequisites

-Netmask is built with semplicity in mind, it only requires a base installation of python 3.6 or above.
+Netmask is built with simplicity in mind, it only requires a base installation of python 3.6 or above.

 ### Installation